artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 If you would like to change the publication status of a record via the command-line, you can use the following command-line tool, run from the root directory of AtoM.
-You will need to know the :term:`slug` of the description whose publication status you wish to update:
+You will need to know the :term:`slug` of the description whose publication status you wish to update.

+You can also update the publication status of all descriptions associated with an :term:`archival institution` by using the ``--repo`` option and providing a :term:`repository` slug instead - details are included below.
+Here is the basic syntax of the command with all options shown:

 .. code:: bash